cpdhleague/Guide-book/index.md

 ## Welcome to the CPDH.guide

-This is your regular page content...
+This is your regular page content... more text

 This is your regular page content.
 You can write anything you want here in Markdown, and it will appear **below** the three thumbnails.